Log received CAN messages

 gcs is the current model that you

-name as model name.
-You can move this zip file to another machine
+model name.
+You can move this zip file to another machine and there build

-compilers.
-For more information, see Build Process Customization (Simulink Coder).
+For more information, see Code Compilation Customization (Simulink Coder).

 On Linux® platforms, you need to add the folder where